 - A downloadable audio transcribing program.
 Voice Walker allows you to

 play a 4-second snippet of the file repeatedly by keyboard shortcuts and

 then advances to the next snippet but with an overlap of the last snippet so you don't get

 - Stories Matter - An alternative to transcribing oral histories.
 This application treats the digital audio file itself as the final 'product' rather than making a written transcription of it the end result.

 - Citation Tools - Quick citation tools where you don't necessarily have to log in with an account or open a desktop program to generate a citation.
 (For more advanced citation and bibliography tools, see the 'Reference Manager' section below.)

-- WorldCat - Perhaps the easiest citation tool to use, because you don't need to write anything.
+- WorldCat - Perhaps the easiest citation tool to use.
 Simply look up the book and on the book's detail page click the small link at the top right that says 'Cite/Export' and it will generate a simple citation for you.

 - Open Attribute - Do the right thing.
-This browser add-on will identify works (i.e.,images and photographs) that are under Creative Common license and create an attribution citation you can copy and paste.
+Attribute the images you take from the web.
+This browser add-on will identify visual works (i.e.,images and photographs) that are under Creative Common license and

+then create an attribution citation you can copy and paste.

 - Cloud Storage Services - Free cloud storage comparison and review (July 2015).

 - Mega - 50 GB free.